|United States, 2014|

 What is the ASPCA asking of chicken producers, retailers, restaurants and consumers?

 The ASPCA is urging the U.S. chicken industry, food retailers and consumers to move away from the ultra-fast-growing chickens that make up most of the nearly 9 billion meat chickens slaughtered each year in this country and turn to slower-growing breeds.
-When raised correctly in higher-welfare conditions like those we recommend, slower-growing breeds may also pose fewer health risks to people.
+When raised correctly in higher-welfare conditions like those we recommend (more space, natural light and enrichment), slower-growing breeds may also pose fewer health risks to people.
 Consumers can drive these changes by demanding higher-welfare chicken from companies and the stores where they shop.

 Will these slower-growing chickens cost more?